piotr-rzepa/cloud-resume-challenge/README.md

 The pipeline automatically:

 - runs tests for both frontend (Cypress) and backend (Pytest)
+  - Cypress smoke tests are run AFTER the infrastructure has been successfully deployed
+  - Backend tests using Pytest library are executed at the beginning of the pipeline and have to pass in order for deployment to proceed
-- on success of backend tests, it starts to build and deploy the SAM Template.
+- on success of backend tests:
+  - Terraform init is run to download all providers and modules
+  - Terraform plan is executed and posted as a comment in the Pull Request
+  - The configuration is applied only, when PR is successfully merged to the `main` branch.
 - invalidates the CloudFront cache to allow accessing website with latest features instead of relying on local cache.
-- Synchronizes the assets (.html, .css, .img) files which could come up in a PR with S3 bucket
+- Synchronizes the assets (.html, .css, .img) files which could come up in a PR with S3 bucket.